MrGauz/VorishkaBot/README.md

 This Telegram bot saves your favorite stickers to one pack, so you don't have to spend half a day searching for your favorite meme among dozens of sticker packs you've saved.
 An upgraded version of pinned "Favourite stickers" if you will.

 **What can the chatbot do?**
-- ✅ Saves static stickers
+- ✅ Save static stickers
-- ✅ Makes stickers from images
+- ✅ Make stickers from images

 **What can't the chatbot do?**
-- ❌ Saves animated stickers
+- ❌ Save animated stickers
-- ❌ Deletes stickers from a sticker pack or changes their order
+- ❌ Delete stickers from a sticker pack or change their order

 ## ⚒️ Run it yourself
 1. Clone this repository: